 Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, handheld device accessory specialist ZAGG (NAS: ZAGG) has received the dreaded one-star ranking.

 With that in mind, let's take a closer look at ZAGG's business and see what CAPS investors are saying about the stock right now.

 Return on Equity (average, past 3 years)

 $26.4 million / $68.3 million

 Sources: S&P Capital IQ and Motley Fool CAPS.

-On CAPS, 38% of the 336 members who have rated ZAGG believe the stock will underperform the S&P 500 going forward.
-These bears include All-Stars PaulNy and TSIF, both of whom are ranked in the top 5% of our community.
+On CAPS, 35% of the 332 members who have rated ZAGG believe the stock will underperform the S&P 500 going forward.

 At the time thisarticle was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
-The Motley Fool owns shares of Apple.
-Motley Fool newsletter services have recommended buying shares of and creating a bull call spread position in Apple.
+The Motley Fool owns shares of Apple and Wal-Mart.
+Motley Fool newsletter services have recommended buying shares of Apple and Wal-Mart, as well as creating a bull call spread position in Apple, creating a diagonal call position in Wal-Mart, and writing naked calls on ZAGG.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.